The Painted Hills: Music

+Nearly half of the masters have been lost, so the scores were reconstructed and restored from the best available sources.

 Release

+The Painted Hills opened in Los Angeles at the Loew's State and Grauman's Egyptian theaters on April 20, 1951 as the second feature to Soldiers Three.

+Reception

+Critic Edwin Schallert of the Los Angeles Times wrote that the film "will compensate all those who have found Lassie one of the most interesting of screen acquisitions".

 According to MGM records, the film earned $783,000 in the U.S. and Canada, and $302,000 elsewhere, resulting in a loss of $122,000.

-Public domain status
+Legacy

-Along with seven other MGM films released in the first half of 1951, the copyright on The Painted Hills lapsed after MGM neglected to file the necessary renewal applications in 1979.
-As such, the film is now part of the public domain, and has been released on VHS and DVD by a variety of companies.
+Along with seven other MGM films released in the first half of 1951, the copyright on The Painted Hills lapsed after MGM neglected to file renewal applications in 1979.
+The film is now part of the public domain and has been released on VHS and DVD by a variety of companies.

-Mystery Science Theater 3000

-The Painted Hills was featured on episode #510 of Mystery Science Theater 3000.
-The episode, which also featured a short about hygiene, "Body Care and Grooming", premiered on Comedy Central on September 26, 1993.
-According to series writer Mary Jo Pehl, the character Pilot Pete was one of the favorites in the writers' room, although that was because they misheard the name as "Pile on Pete."
+The Painted Hills was featured in episode #510 of Mystery Science Theater 3000 (MST3K).
+The episode, which includes a short about hygiene entitled "Body Care and Grooming", premiered on Comedy Central on September 26, 1993.
+According to series writer Mary Jo Pehl, the character Pilot Pete was one of the favorites in the writers' room because of the "Pile on Pete" misinterpretation of his name.

-Paste writer Jim Vorel ranked the episode near the middle in his evaluation of MST3Ks first twelve seasons, placing the episode at #101.
-(Note: Ranking based on 197 episodes as of 2018.)
-Vorel doesn't care for The Painted Hills, which he says "tends to get under my skin and irritate me"; he calls the movie a "humdrum, overly wholesome film" with "washed-out colors."
-Vorel says the short, which is "loaded with one side-splitting riff after another," is the highlight of the episode.

-The MST3K version of the film was included as part of the Mystery Science Theater 3000, Volume XXXI: The Turkey Day Collection DVD set, released by Shout!
-Factory on November 25, 2014.
-The other episodes in the four-disc set include Jungle Goddess (#203), The Screaming Skull (#912), and Squirm (#1012).
+The MST3K version of the film was included as part of the Mystery Science Theater 3000 Volume XXXI: The Turkey Day Collection DVD set, which was released by Shout Factory on November 25, 2014.